 The Prospectus Directive came into force on 31 December 2003 and had to be implemented in member states by 1 July 2005.
 It was implemented in the UK through the Prospectus Regulations 2005 (SI 2005/1433) (which amended the Financial Services and Markets Act 2000 and revoked the POS Regulations ( www.practicallaw.com/2-107-7021) ) and certain other legislation and amendments to the FCA Handbook (in particular the introduction of the Prospectus Rules ( www.practicallaw.com/7-200-9260) ).

-The Prospectus Directive was amended by Directive 2010/73/EU (Amending Directive), which aimed to simplify and improve the application of the Prospectus Directive.
+The Prospectus Directive has been amended a number of times, including most significantly by Directive 2010/73/EU (Amending Directive), which aimed to simplify and improve the application of the Prospectus Directive.